Meichior/mini-orm-framework/README.md

 # mini-orm-framework
-a lightweight ORM framework for PHP with MySQL
+a lightweight ORM framework for PHP with MySQL, my intent behind it is getting accustomed to PHP and OOP.
+This is one of my first project as a web developper.
+I thought of it while working on a real project during my traineeship (which is still ongoing).

 Use a simple and vague DAO capable of handling basic CRUD operation. you need to create classes reflecting your SQL tables with personalized methods that use the DAO ones as a base.